Ruiznogueras05/ECE-5242_Intelligent-Autonomous-Systems-Projects/Project3_SLAM/README.md

 ---

+## Project Reports

+### Preliminary Writeup Checkup
+For an early overview of the project’s progress, initial methodology, and foundational work, refer to the **[Preliminary Report](https://github.com/Ruiznogueras05/ECE-5242_Intelligent-Autonomous-Systems-Projects/blob/main/Project3_SLAM/media/Preliminary%20Report.pdf)**.

-## Project Report
+### Final Project Report

-For a detailed explanation of the methodology, results, and insights from this project, please refer to the **[Project 3 Report](https://github.com/Ruiznogueras05/ECE-5242_Intelligent-Autonomous-Systems-Projects/blob/main/Project3_SLAM/media/Project%203%20Report.pdf)**.
+For a comprehensive explanation of the methodology, results, and insights from this project, refer to the **[Project 3 Report](https://github.com/Ruiznogueras05/ECE-5242_Intelligent-Autonomous-Systems-Projects/blob/main/Project3_SLAM/media/Project%203%20Report.pdf)**.

 ---